These days, online shoppers are a picky breed.

 Why eCommerce Marketers Need to Collect and Share User-generated Content

-If you want your customers to trust your brand enough to make a purchase, you need to show authenticity in your marketing efforts – and that’s exactly what user-submitted photos allow you to do.
+Apart from following ecommerce best practices, if you want customers to trust your brand enough to make a purchase, you need to show authenticity in your marketing efforts – and that’s exactly what user-submitted photos allow you to do.

 According to a Bazaarvoice survey, over half (51%) of Americans trust UGC more than other information on a company website (16%).

 On top of that, a study by Nielsen found that “92 percent of consumers trust online content from friends and family above all other forms of brand messaging.”

 And it’s easy to understand why.